-Springdale is located in Arkansas where Beaver Lake on the White River and the Illinois River provide waterfront access across clear Ozark mountain water with Corps management where lakefront and riverfront properties are a significant part of the local real estate landscape.
+Springdale is located in Arkansas where Beaver Lake on the White River and the Illinois River provide waterfront access across clear Ozark mountain water with Federal reservoir management where lakefront and riverfront properties are a significant part of the local real estate landscape.
 The construction conditions at each of these water bodies differ - rocky highland reservoir shorelines require different approaches than soft-soil river banks or managed lake impoundments.
 Springdale area waterfront owners encounter this variety of conditions depending on which specific water body their property fronts.

 Contact us with your location and site photos for a no-cost evaluation.
-Shore Protect Team will review your shoreline conditions and outline what needs to be built and how to permit it.
+Shore Protect Team will review your shoreline conditions and outline what needs to be built and how to proceed.

 Shore Protect Team offers marine building services in Springdale, AR for residential and commercial waterfront properties on Beaver Lake.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Springdale, AR project is assessed for Corps-managed water levels and clear Ozark mountain water before work begins.